If you have ever cut a cake or a pizza into slices, you have already dealt with fractions.

 Mixed Fractions

-A mixed fraction is a combination of a whole number and a proper fraction.
-It is sometimes called a mixed number.
+A mixed fraction combines a whole number and a proper fraction.
+Example: $2\frac{1}{3}$

-2 \frac{1}{3} = \frac{(2 \times 3) + 1}{3} = \frac{6 + 1}{3} = \frac{7}{3}
+$$ 2\frac{1}{3} = \frac{(2 \times 3) + 1}{3} = \frac{6 + 1}{3} = \frac{7}{3} $$

 Equivalent Fractions

-\frac{2}{3} = \frac{2 \times 2}{3 \times 2} = \frac{4}{6}
+$$ \frac{2}{3} = \frac{2 \times 2}{3 \times 2} = \frac{4}{6} $$

 Operations with Fractions